 The ‘Ashtami Tithi’ (8th day) after ‘Purnima’ (full moon) is considered to be most suitable day to propitiate Lord Kaal Bhairav.
 On this day, Hindu devotees worship Lord Bhairav and keep a fast to please Him.
 There are a total of 12 Kalashtami observances in a year.

 Rituals during Kalashtami:

 Kalashtami is an important day for Lord Shiva followers.
 On this day devotees get up before sunrise and take an early bath.
 They perform special puja of Kaal Bhairav to seek His divine blessings and seek forgiveness for their sins.

 Devotees also keep a strict fast all day long.
 Some staunch devotees keep vigil all night and pass their time listening to stories of Mahakaleshwar.
 The observer of the Kalashtami Vrat is blessed with prosperity and happiness and obtains all success in his/her life.

 It is considered auspicious to recite Kaal Bhairav Katha and chant mantras dedicated to Lord Shiva.

 There is also a custom to feed dogs on Kalashtami as a black dog is considered to be the vehicle of Lord Bhairav.
 Dogs are offered milk, curd and sweets.

 Offering food to Brahmins at Hindu pilgrim places like Kashi is considered to be highly rewarding.

 Important Timings On Kalashtami

 |Ashtami Tithi Timing||July 24, 6:05 PM - July 25, 7:21 PM|

 |Place : Ujjain [ India ] See More|

 Significance of Kalashtami:

-All Kalashtami dates in 2017 and Ashtami Tithi Timing
+All Kalashtami dates in 2019 and Ashtami Tithi Timing